Find out How Old You Have to Be to Work in Maryland

-Learn About the Laws and Minimum Legal Working Age
+Learn About the Laws Around Minimum Legal Working Age

 How Old You Have to Be to Work in Maryland

-Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14 (with some exceptions).
-Sometimes state law and federal law vary on the minimum age to work and which permits are needed.
-When that's the case, the more strict law will apply.
+Both federal child labor laws and Maryland state law are in accordance that the minimum age to work is 14, with some exceptions.

 Once you determine that you meet the minimum age to work in your state, you can begin to look for jobs for kids.
 Job ideas include a paper route, babysitting, and gardening work.